corda/corda/docs/source/corda-configuration-file.rst

   However, note that the host is the included as the advertised entry in the network map.
   As a result the value listed here must be **externally accessible when running nodes across a cluster of machines.**
   If the provided host is unreachable, the node will try to auto-discover its public one.
-  0.0.0.0 is not a valid host setting since p2pAddress must be an externally valid routable address.
+  0.0.0.0 is not a valid host setting since p2pAddress must be an external client address.

   *Default:* not defined